department-of-veterans-affairs/va.gov-cms/READMES/codespaces.md

 ### Viewing the Drupal site

-1. In a terminal, run the command `lando info`
+1. In a terminal, run the command `ddev describe`
-2. In the `appserver` section of the output, hover over one of the localhost addresses, e.g. `http://localhost:49161`
+2. In the `web` section of the output, hover over one of the localhost addresses, e.g. `http://localhost:49161`
 3. Command-click to automatically forward the port and open in your local browser

 ### Debugging

 To debug with [Xdebug](https://xdebug.org), follow these steps:

-1. In a terminal, run the command `lando xdebug-on`
+1. In a terminal, run the command `ddev xdebug on`
 2. Click the debugging tab on the left, and then the green play button to the left of 'Listen for Xdebug':
   ![starting xdebug](https://user-images.githubusercontent.com/101649/111009307-8102d180-8350-11eb-8a59-70d7270d0ea6.png)
 3. Set a breakpoint and load a page in your browser.
 Go to town!